Benlysta Patient Tips

 - In May 2019, the FDA cleared Benlysta to be used in children 5 to 17 years of age with SLE.

-- In December 2020, Benlysta was approved to treat adults with active lupus nephritis.
+- In December 2020, Benlysta was approved to treat adults with active lupus nephritis (LN).

 - In July 2022, Benlysta was approved for children 5 to 17 years of age who have lupus nephritis.

-- Both the intravenous (IV) and subcutaneous formulations of Benlysta are approved for use in adults with SLE and lupus nephritis.
-The IV formulation of Benlysta is approved for use in children at least 5 years old with SLE and lupus nephritis.
-The subcutaneous formulation is approved for children 5 years and older with active SLE and weighing at least 15 kg (33 pounds).
+- Both the intravenous (IV) and subcutaneous formulations of Benlysta are approved for use in adults and children with SLE or lupus nephritis.
+However, only the autoinjector subcutaneous formulation is approved for children 5 years and older with active SLE and LN weighing at least 15 kg (33 pounds).
+The prefilled syringe subcutaneous form has not been studied in children less than 18 years of age.

-Benlysta is not recommended in patients with severe active central nervous system lupus.
+- Benlysta is not recommended in patients with severe active central nervous system (CNS) lupus.

 Active systemic lupus erythematosus (Active SLE)